|

 SENIORS CARD WELCOME HERE:

-Seniors Card holders qualify for a 10% discount on all classes booked and paid for online (excludes PTT sessions and classes already discounted during COVID-19 crisis).
-To activate the discount at the time of booking, select Redeem Coupon or Gift Certificate and enter 10OFFSEN before selecting Pay Now. |
+Seniors Card holders qualify for a 10%* discount on eligible classes booked and paid for online.
+To activate the discount at the time of booking, select Redeem Coupon or Gift Certificate and enter 10OFFSEN before selecting Pay Now Seniors can also save $5** on the first full hour of appointments booked online.
+Enter Coupon Code of BASEN5 when booking to receive this discount. * Some heavily discounted classes are excluded from the 10% class discount offer. ** Where more than one type of discount is available, only one type of discount can be used. |

-© 2012-2024 iTandCoffee Pty Ltd. All rights reserved ACN: 606 340 434
+© 2012-2025 iTandCoffee Pty Ltd. All rights reserved ACN: 606 340 434